phoenix-chronobiology/phoenix-chronobiology.github.io/docs/biorhythm-platform/requirements/index.md

 [^polp]: Wikipedia.
 "Priciple of Least Privelege".
 Website, accessed 8 March 2024. [https://en.wikipedia.org/wiki/Principle_of_least_privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege){: target="_blank" }.

 [^zero]: Wikipedia.
 "Zero Trust Security Model".
 Website, accessed 8 March 2024. [https://en.wikipedia.org/wiki/Zero_trust_security_model](https://en.wikipedia.org/wiki/Zero_trust_security_model){: target="_blank" }.

+## Exclusions

+### Social networks

+The solution previously envisioned connections to popular [social networking websites](https://en.wikipedia.org/wiki/Social_networking_service){: target="_blank" } as means to motivate members of the general public to use the system and disseminate information that they find to be trustworthy and popular.
+The social networking mechanisms would be designed to allow the general public to collaborate and discover individualized treatments that are more effective than those that have passed one-size-fits-all style clinical trials, and would allow comparative analyses of individual and population based physiological and psychological data, starting with but not limited to their own blood pressure.

+Links to social networks are problematic because they would open vulnerabilities to privacy and security.